 Additionally, we’ll be running PSAs all month through iHeart Radio in 24 states and Hubbard Radio in the Chicagoland area.
 Tune into your favorite radio station throughout the month and you may hear us!

 Each year, our community lights candles to remember those who have passed away from SMA, and to honor the diverse people and perspectives that make up our community.
 The annual candle lighting occurs at sunset on the second Saturday of August.
-This year’s candle lighting will take place on Saturday, August 12th, 2023.
+This year’s candle lighting will take place in August 2024.
 Don’t forget to share your candle lighting photos on social media by tagging @CureSMA and using #SMAawarenessmonth #CureSMA.

 Awareness lightings at popular landmarks such as buildings, highway bridges, and entertainment venues help to bring attention to the SMA and SMA Awareness Month in a unique way.
 Many of these locations will share photos on their social media.
 The Cure SMA colors are used to represent the entire SMA community and all the hard work and efforts that are put in towards research, care, and support all year long.